June 8, 2021

 For a sterile product facility, typical specifications and classifications follow a controlled not classified (CNC) space, an ISO 8 Class 100,000 gowning area, an ISO 7 Class 10,000 sterile gowning area, an ISO 7 Class 10,000 aseptic core followed by a laminar-airflow ISO 5 Class 100 environment created by supplying air filtered through high-efficiency particulate air (HEPA) filters.
 The manufacturing zone of a sterile product facility is usually an ISO 8 Class 100,000 space.

 Buildings that are designed for the manufacturing and processing of APIs, are divided in two zones.
 These zones are for upstream and downstream processes.
 Upstream processes are those that use liquid processes that take place during the initial preparation of the products.
 Drying, granulating, and packaging processes are considered downstream processes and need to meet cGMP requirements.
-These stages are called the dry end of API processing.
-We see that successful facilities demonstrate a focus on personnel and material flow.
-Operational flows are designed to be unidirectional so that contaminated personnel or containers cannot move into clean areas.
+We see successful facilities demonstrate a focus on personnel and material flow early in the design-build process.
+This is an important consideration because operational flows are designed to be unidirectional so that contaminated personnel or containers cannot move into clean areas.

 AdvanceTEC’s team of experts have been helping companies across the pharmaceutical industry innovate, collaborate, and bring their lifesaving advancements to market.
 We start by understanding your process and your goals.
 Then we utilize our leading-edge 3D BIM / VDC modeling to drive solutions providing you with the best in-class-performance hitting your project timelines.
 Need a sterile, nonsterile or API facility tailored to your specific need?
 Great!
 Our commitment to our customers success is why we deliver cleanrooms on time, on budget without any compromises.